-However, the new administration entered office with the view that there should be no negotiations with "evil," rather it should be overthrown.
-And the new president upon taking office early on asserted that because of his oppressive internal policies he "loathed" the North Korean dictator Kim Jon-il who apparently at the time had been ready and was still working to try to reach a sort of peace with the United States.
+However, the new administration entered office in 2001 with the view that there should be no negotiations with "evil," rather it should be overthrown.
+And the new president upon taking office early on asserted that because of his oppressive internal policies he "loathed" the North Korean dictator Kim Jong-il who apparently at the time had been ready and was still working to try to reach a sort of peace with the United States.
 The new administration seemed to think that missile defense and regime change were better policies to pursue with North Korea.
-The results that flowed from this world view was that the Agreed Framework was destroyed, the emerging agreement on missiles was put aside, the DPRK was energized to actively pursue uranium enrichment, a peace process became a descent toward severe antagonism and confrontation, and North Korea withdrew from the Nuclear Non-Proliferation Treaty.
-The situation became completely unconstrained while North Korea twice conducted plutonium reprocessing from its Yongbyon reactor increasing its near-term nuclear weapon potential from one to two weapons to at least eight to ten weapons, an act that the Clinton administration was prepared to go to war to prevent.

-Desultory negotiations followed but since the end of the Bush administration until today there exist a situation where there is no on-going negotiation process with North Korea and there is an active ballistic missile development program, including one test of a would be intercontinental ballistic missile.
-And by 2009 North Korea had conducted two nuclear weapon tests, declaring after the second that it is now a nuclear weapon state.
-These developments were deeply contrary to U.S. and world security interests and raised a real question whether if North Korea now will ever give up nuclear weapons, and allow this dangerous problem to be solved.
+The results that flowed from this world view were that the Agreed Framework was destroyed, the emerging agreement on missiles was put aside, the DPRK was energized to actively pursue uranium enrichment, a peace process became a descent toward severe antagonism and confrontation, and North Korea withdrew from the Nuclear Non-Proliferation Treaty.
+The situation became completely unconstrained while North Korea twice conducted plutonium reprocessing from its Yongbyon reactor in 2003 and 2005 thereby increasing its nearterm nuclear weapon potential from one to two weapons to at least eight to ten weapons, an act that the Clinton administration was prepared to go to war to prevent.
+Desultory negotiations followed without definitive results until 2008 and since the end of the Bush administration until today there has existed a situation where there is no on-going negotiation process with North Korea at all and there is an active ballistic missile development program, including one test of a would be intercontinental ballistic missile.
+And by 2009 North Korea had conducted two nuclear weapon tests, declaring after the second that it was now a nuclear weapon state.
+These developments were deeply contrary to U.S. and world security interests and raised a real question whether North Korea would ever give up nuclear weapons, and allow this dangerous problem to be solved.

 Iran is another country that has been pursuing nuclear weapons for many decades.
 The program began under the Shah in the 1970s.
 With the assistance of Germany, France, and South Africa, Iran planned a large nuclear infrastructure.
-A contract was signed with Siemens of Germany to construct two 1,000 megawatt nuclear power reactors at Busheher near the border with Iraq.
+A contract was signed with Siemens of Germany to construct two 1,000 megawatt nuclear power reactors at Busheher on the Persian Gulf not far from the border with Iraq.
 Ultimately, twenty reactors or perhaps even more were planned.
 Such a program would have in fact established a significant nuclear industry.
-Many believed that that planned infrastructure was intended to have a dual assignment to support a nuclear weapon program as well as a nuclear energy program.
+Many believed that the planned infrastructure was intended to have a dual assignment to support a nuclear weapon program as well as a nuclear energy program.
 This objective was largely confirmed in 2004 by one of the Shah's former foreign ministers, Ardeshir Zahedi, who said: "...the assumption within the policy making elite was that Iran should be in a position to develop and test a nuclear device within 18 months" of making the decision to construct nuclear weapons.